 It might be that you have to scroll to see the newly added Todo in case it is not directly visible due to it's sorting, timestamps and priority.

-It's also possible to edit a Todo by using the GUI.
-Simply click the options menu shown as '...' in the lower right of the Todo and select 'Edit'.
+It's also possible to edit a Todo using the GUI.
+Simply click the options menu shown as '...' in the lower right of the Todo and select 'Edit' or simply double-click the Todo.
 The Edit pop-up window will show a form with the current data of the Todo.
 You can edit as you like and then press the 'Update' button.
 You can also press the 'Cancel' button and any edits you made in this window will be discarded.

 Note that you can move around the pop-up window in case it is covering text you want to refer to in the Agenda.
 You can also scroll the agenda as necessary while the Add/Edit window is open.